Caring for Your Child’s Teeth

 Early Childhood Tooth Decay

-Early childhood tooth decay is a rapid form of tooth decay that usually affects the upper front teeth of children aged 0-3.
+Early childhood tooth decay is a rapid form of tooth decay that usually affects children from birth to 71 months of age.

 Early childhood tooth decay can be caused by: